StarRocks/starrocks/docs/sql-reference/sql-functions/string-functions/group_concat.md

 ## Description

-Concatenates non-null values from a group into a single string, with a `separator` argument, which is `,` by default if not specified.
+Concatenates non-null values from a group into a single string, with a `sep` argument, which is `,` by default if not specified.
 This function can be used to concatenate values from multiple rows of a column into one string.

 group_concat supports DISTINCT and ORDER BY in 3.0 versions later than 3.0.6 and 3.1 versions later than 3.1.3.